smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 Instead of sharing SSID with a password via `Get` requests, this solution proposes to use *Hollywood Principle*: "Don't call us, we'll call you."

-If vehicle is ready to accept WiFi connection, it will ask mobile for connection via `JoinVehicleNetwork`
+If vehicle is ready to accept WiFi connection, it will ask mobile for connection via `JoinVehicleNetwork`.

 If the vehicle is ready to connect to the mobile access point, it will notify the mobile device via `ReadyForWifiConnection`.